Rural Business—Cooperative Service, USDA.

 Feasibility Study—An analysis of the economic, market, technical, financial, and management feasibility of a proposed Project.

-Group of Cooperatives—A group of Cooperatives whose primary focus is to provide assistance to Socially-Disadvantaged Groups and where a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
+Group of Cooperatives—A group of Cooperatives whose primary focus is to provide assistance to Socially-Start Printed Page 38113Disadvantaged Groups and where a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
+One of the Cooperatives must be designated as the lead entity and have legal authority to contract with the Federal Government.

 Project—Includes all activities to be funded by the Socially-Disadvantaged Groups Grant.